-- Include the CEGEP/Grade 13 institution and the U.S. or Canadian institution accepting transfer credit in Schools Attended. - Request a transcript exception for the CEGEP/Grade 13 institution, indicating the U.S. or Canadian institution on whose transcript these transfer credits will appear. - List the course work under the CEGEP/Grade 13 institution at which it was attempted. - The College Name/Location for this course work will appear on your AMCAS application as follows: - Name/Location of U.S. or Canadian institution - Transfer Credit - (Name/Location of CEGEP/Grade 13 institution) - If transfer credits are not assigned to individual courses, subdivide the credit hour total as appropriate to determine the number of credits for each course. - If the U.S. or Canadian institution awarding transfer credit provides letter grades (e.g., A, B, C, etc.) and credit hours convertible to semester hours for each course (and these conversions are included on the transcript or on an official letter attached to the transcript): - Enter all required course data. - AMCAS will include this course work in AMCAS GPAs, regardless of institutional policies. - If the U.S. institution awarding transfer credit does not provide letter grades other than Pass/Fail: - Indicate Pass/Fail as the Special Course Type and provide all other required course data, entering the transcript grade exactly as it appears on the official transcript of the institution awarding transfer credit. - AMCAS will not include this course work in AMCAS GPAs; however, AMCAS will include this course work in cumulative Pass/Fail Pass and Pass/Fail Fail credit hour totals. - If the Canadian institution awarding transfer credit does not provide letter grades other than Pass/Fail: - Indicate Advanced Placement as the Special Course Type and provide all other required course data, entering the transcript grade exactly as it appears on your official transcript. - AMCAS will not include this course work in AMCAS GPAs; however, AMCAS will include this course work in cumulative Advanced Placement credit hour totals.
+- Include the CEGEP/Grade 13 institution and the U.S. or Canadian institution accepting transfer credit in Schools Attended. - Request a transcript exception for the CEGEP/Grade 13 institution, indicating the U.S. or Canadian institution on whose transcript these transfer credits will appear. - List the coursework under the CEGEP/Grade 13 institution at which it was attempted. - If transfer credits are not assigned to individual courses, divide the credit hour total as appropriate to determine the number of credits for each course. - If the U.S. or Canadian institution awarding transfer credit provides letter grades (e.g., A, B, C, etc.) and credit hours convertible to semester hours for each course (and these conversions are included on the transcript or on an official letter attached to the transcript): - o Enter all required course data. - AMCAS will include this coursework in AMCAS GPAs, regardless of institutional policies. - If the U.S. institution awarding transfer credit does not provide letter grades other than Pass/Fail: - Indicate Pass/Fail as the Special Course Type and provide all other required course data, entering the transcript grade exactly as it appears on the official transcript of the institution awarding transfer credit. - AMCAS will not include this coursework in AMCAS GPAs; however, AMCAS will include this coursework in cumulative Pass/Fail - Pass and Pass/Fail - Fail credit hour totals.

+- If the Canadian institution awarding transfer credit does not provide letter grades other than Pass/Fail: - Indicate Advanced Placement as the Special Course Type and provide all other required course data, entering the transcript grade exactly as it appears on your official transcript. - AMCAS will not include this coursework in AMCAS GPAs; however, AMCAS will include this coursework in cumulative Advanced Placement credit hour totals.